i-d-e/ride/README.md

-# RIDE - Questionnaire Data
+# RIDE - Questionnaire Data Summary

 This branch is part of the [GitHub repository](https://github.com/i-d-e/ride) for the reviewing journal RIDE (http://ride.i-d-e.de).
 It contains summaries of the data gathered in the RIDE questionnaires.